 C: Depending on your specialty, these “Lifelong Learning and Self-Assessment” CMEs can range from an average of 25 CME credits each year required by the American Board of Allergy and Immunology, to 60 CME credits per year for the American Board of Anesthesiology.

 CME is essential to practicing as a physician.
-You can consider them tantamount to a root canal, or like the annual physicals your patients must endure – important to retaining control over the course of one’s life.
+You can consider them tantamount to a root canal, or like the annual physicals, your patients must endure – important to retaining control over the course of one’s life.

 BoardVitals can help you strategize your approach to CME by removing frustration and last minute rush.
-Our self-assessment CME programs are all certified for AMA PRA Category 1 Credit(s)™ and can help you complete your state license requirements in a matter of hours as opposed to days or weeks.
+Our self-assessment CME programs are all certified for up to 100 AMA PRA Category 1 Credit(s)™ and can help you complete your state license requirements in a matter of hours as opposed to days or weeks.